 - I noticed that the teacher gave lots of individual attention to all learners as he walked around the room; he spent a little more time with girls but not significantly more. - When the teacher asked questions, he called on bogs a little more frequently than girls but there was not a big difference.
-There was one bog who was very eager and fast and who dominated class attention a little. - The teacher's lody language and tone seemed the some with all learners. - The teacher gave 21 compliments, mostly using the learners' names.
-However, five compliments were stereotyped.
+There was one bog who was very eager and fast and who dominated class attention a little. - The teacher's body language and tone seemed the same with all learners. - ★ The teacher gave 21 compliments, mastly using the learners' names, However, five compliments were stereatysed.
 The teacher said, 'Good girl,' three times and, 'Clever boy,' twice.

-Class observation notes: learning activities

-- ★ There was a wide range of activities in the class: a shop play area (with food packages), a pretend play area, a construction play area, a beading activity (using cut-up grass and repeating patterns), a music play area, a reading area (with home-made books), free drawing on the blackboard, a phonics activity with the teacher (sounds), a sorting activity with seeds, a memory game on gender and a puzzle play area. - \ Learners were able to choose which activity they engaged in. - ★ None of the boys chose the shop and pretend play areas.
+Class observation notes: learning activities \ There was a wide range of activities in the class: a shop play area (with food packages), a pretend play area, a construction play area, a beading activity (using cut-up grass and repeating patterns), a music play area, a reading area (with home-made books), free drawing on the blackboard, a phonics activity with the teacher (sounds), a sorting activity with seeds, a memory game on gender and a puzzle play area. \ Learners were able to choose which activity they engaged in. \ None of the boys chose the shop and pretend play areas.
 There were no girls in the construction play area.
-The music, reading and puzzle play areas had a mixed gender group, as did the free drawing, beading, sorting and phomics activities, and the gender memory game. - \ During the memory game, some of the learners giggled at the male fashion designer and said, "Look, he is knitting!" - \ There was a boy who stared at the pretend play area.
-He briefly went and watched the girls playing there, but then he returned to the construction play area.
-In the construction play area, the blocks were used to build high towers.
+The music, reading and puzzle play areas had a mixed gender group, as did the sender memory game. \ During the memory game, some of the learners giggled at the male fashion designer and said, 'Look, he is knitting!'